rish987/trackswitch-manuform/README.md

 ![Line Marking](images/line-marking.png)
 -->

-Make a cut here with your wire cutters and pull the insulation down, leaving about that much room between this insulation segment and the previous one:
+Make a cut here with your wire strippers and pull the insulation down, leaving about that much room between this insulation segment and the previous one:
 <!--
 ![Line Segment Space](images/line-segment-space.png)
 -->

-Move the bottom of the insulation above the segment you just cut up to the swap contact, and repeat this process for the next socket.
+Move the top of the insulation below the segment you just cut up to the swap contact, and repeat this process for the next socket.
+To save time from switching between your marker and wire strippers, you can instead make all of the marks before doing all of the cuts.
 Continue until the very last one, cut off any excess, and make another hook at this end.
 At the end you should have something like this:
 <!--